LucasDelfino92/morrowindsharp/setup.md

 - You will be asked to associate MO2 with nxm links.
 Click on **Yes**.

 Mod Organizer 2 has now been installed successfully.

-> My experience with Mod Organizer 2 is not a complete one, as I use it ONLY for installing mods.
-This means I do not use it to download my mods (for instance) which I've heard can cause issues for its users.
-With that in mind, you are absolutely free to switch to a different mod manager.
-As long as you use it for mod installation and nothing else, Mod Organizer 2 will work fine for Morrowind.

 ## TES3Merge